-- How has this candidate made major contributions to the field of cardiovascular or cerebrovascular medicine / surgery?
+- What significant contributions has this individual made to the fields of cardiovascular or cerebrovascular medicine and/or surgery?

-If you prefer to mail supporting documents you may do so to the American Heart Association, Attn: Paul Dudley White Award, 300 5th Avenue, Suite 6, Waltham, MA 02451.
-For questions please contact Melissa at [email protected] or 781.373.4537.
+If you prefer to mail supporting documents, you may do so to: American Heart Association, Attn: Paul Dudley White Award, 93 Worcester Street, Wellesley MA, 02481.

 For questions please contact Rachel at [email protected] or 781-373-4516.